ba5eem/node-perf-tests/README.md

 ### The comparison of ORMs was focused primarily on testing the performance of each ORM in terms of how quickly they can perform database operations.
 While this is an important aspect of comparing ORMs, it is just one of many factors to consider when evaluating different ORMs for a particular project.

-### Other factors to consider might include the ease of use, the quality and quantity of documentation available, the level of community support, and the feature set provided by each ORM.
-Additionally, different ORMs may be better suited for different types of projects, so it is important to consider the specific requirements of your project when making a decision.
+### I decided to measure the performance of each ORM by conducting tests on connecting to the database, inserting data into the database, and updating data in the database.
+To reduce the effect of random fluctuations in the system's performance, I ran each test 10 times and took the average result, with the time being measured in milliseconds.
+This approach helps to obtain a more stable estimate of the average time required to perform each operation with each ORM.

 ### When I first started programming, I used [Sequelize](https://sequelize.org/) all the time and felt most comfortable with it.
 However, I was advised by a more senior programmer to connect to PostgreSQL without using an ORM to master SQL and execute more complex work.
 As a result, I fell in love with working with SQL.

 ### Recently, I discovered [Prisma](https://www.prisma.io/), and I must say, it's amazing.
 I love the built-in Prisma Studio feature, and if you haven't tried it out, I highly recommend doing so.

-### I decided to measure the performance of each ORM by conducting tests on connecting to the database, inserting data into the database, and updating data in the database.
-To reduce the effect of random fluctuations in the system's performance, I ran each test 10 times and took the average result, with the time being measured in milliseconds.
-This approach helps to obtain a more stable estimate of the average time required to perform each operation with each ORM.